Becoming an Advocate for Diversity and Inclusion. What Is Diversity and Inclusion?

 This kaleidoscope of life, work and cultural experiences — our individual uniqueness — causes each of us to view situations, opportunities and challenges through a different lens, resulting in different ways of thinking and making choices.
 Homogeneity may adversely affect behavior.
-In addition to understanding the business case for diversity, we should also be looking at the case against homogeneity.
-Why Diversity?
-Resources 1.
-2. Developing Inclusive Learners and Citizens - National School Library Standards.
+Developing Inclusive Learners and Citizens - National School Library Standards.
 To aid school librarians in nurturing inclusive learning communities, AASL tasked a 2019 ALA Emerging Leaders team with developing a guide of reflection activities and resources based on the Include Shared Foundation in the National School Library Standards.

 Presented by the Association of Jewish Libraries since 1968, the award encourages the publication and widespread use of quality Judaic literature.
 Gold medals are presented in three categories: Picture Books, Middle Grade, and Young Adult.
 Honor Books are awarded silver medals, and Notable Books are named in each category.
-To order gold or silver seals to place on your own copies of winning titles, please contact the Chair of the Sydney Taylor Book Award Committee, Rebecca Levitan.
+To order gold or silver seals to place on your own copies of winning titles, click here.
 Tomás Rivera Book Award : Texas State University.
 Middle East Book Award, given by the Middle East Outreach Council - Middle East Outreach Council.
 Literature Awards » Asian Pacific American Librarians Association.
 Arab American Book Awards.
 We are no longer accepting submissions for the 2019 Arab American Book Awards, honoring books published in 2018, in the categories of Fiction, Non-Fiction - Scholarly/Academic, Non-Fiction - Memoir/Creative, Poetry and Children/Young Adult.